Chain Tutte polynomials: Basic properties of chain Tutte polynomials

 Now we show that the second chain Tutte polynomial $T^2$ has more information than the Tutte polynomial $T^1$ for a few classic examples.

 \begin{example}

-The two Gray graphs $G_1$ and $G_2$, pictured in Figure \ref{fig2gray} (see Example 3.4 in \cite{D08} and \cite{Bryl-81}), have the same Tutte polynomial even though they are not isomorphic graphs.
+The two Gray graphs $G_1$ and $G_2$, pictured in Figure \ref{fig2gray} (see \cite[Example 3.4]{D08} and \cite{Bryl-81}), have the same Tutte polynomial even though they are not isomorphic graphs.
 However, the second chain Tutte polynomials differ for $G_1$ and $G_2$.
-The differences range from terms of the form $x_1^4x_2^2y_1y_2^2$ to $y_1y_2^3$ (these computations were made using Sage \cite{sage}).
+For example, the coefficient of $y_1y_2^3$ in $T^2_{G_1}$ is 1 but in $T^2_{G_1}$ it is 0.
+These polynomials both have 312 non-zero terms hence we do not list all coefficients (these computations were made using Sage \cite{sage}).

 \end{example}

 \begin{example}